 The following procedure applies to Special Certificate programs consisting largely of postbaccalaureate and/or graduate courses:

 The deans have ten working days to enter an objection.
-If none is received and the Associate Vice President of Academic Programs and Graduate Studies judges the proposal to be sound, the program will be approved.
-If any college dean objects, s(he) must file written objections with the Interdisciplinary Studies Major Coordinator within the ten days.
-These will be considered by the Associate Vice President in deciding whether or not to approve the program.
+If none is received and the Senior Director of Graduate Studies judges the proposal to be sound, the program will be approved.
+If any college dean objects, s(he) must file written objections with the Graduate Interdisciplinary Studies Coordinator within the ten days.
+These will be considered by the Senior Director of Graduate Studies in deciding whether or not to approve the program.